Skillbill/company-site/cookie-policy.markdown

 ### Collection of personal information

-Author: Francesco Ciacca, Via Della Signora n.6 - 20122 MILANO
+*Author*: Francesco Ciacca, Via Della Signora n.6 - 20122 MILANO

-email: info@skillbill.it
+*Email*: info@skillbill.it

 The privacy of the users on the internet is of fundamental importance for skillbill.it.